Aussie5380/ChirpR-OS---T-Deck-Pro/README.md

 ![IMG_20250602_170352325](https://github.com/user-attachments/assets/52cbd5ef-58c1-43a8-b94e-fc4518fe2fdc)

 Almost complete UI overhaul - fonts have been updated and refreshed.
-I have also add 3 "Favourites" apps that can be changed in the settings menu to select 3 fave apps to show on the home screen.
+I have also add 3 "Favourites" apps that can be changed in the settings menu to select 3 fave apps to show on the home screen and have updated the page indicator style to a rounded square.

 ![IMG_20250602_170501826](https://github.com/user-attachments/assets/c10fea53-69c1-45ed-bd05-3477dbdd5e5c)